FrancescoXX/the-rust-programming-workshop/README.md

-# the-rust-programming-workshop
+# The rust Programming Workshop

-This is a compendium of code examples, exercises, and notes for the upcoming book "The Rust Programming Workshop"
+This repository is a compendium of code examples, exercises, and notes for the upcoming book "The Rust Programming Workshop"

 Stay tuned 👀